Kartik-Hirijaganer/fresherbatch-oct16/README.txt

-This contains info about assignments. some minor changes
+This contains the info about assignments. some minor changes